pesterhazy/presumably/posts/reagent-3.md

 draft: true
 ---

-So you're using React, enjoying its functional abstractions and uni-directional data flow.
+So you're enjoying React with its functional abstractions and uni-directional data flow.
 And yet you still crave direct DOM manipulation.
 You ignore the warnings, you know it will mess with your karma.
 Now what?

 In truth, of course, there are legitimate reasons for reaching into the DOM.
 Sometimes you need to circumvent React for performance reasons.
 But a more